benri-io/jira-exporter/README.md

 # Prometheus Jira Exporter

 Exposes basic metrics for your projects from the Jira API, to a Prometheus compatible endpoint.
+This is a fork from https://github.com/infinityworks/github-exporter and just modified for a different use case.
+A lot of the core framework is the same.

 ## Configuration